 After searching for items to hang in the closet, I decided on the seating: none.
 I wanted the room to be conducive to praying on my knees.
 I took a couple pillows from our couch and placed them neatly against the wall to provide a little comfort.
 Then, I purchased a string of lights from Walmart; luckily, the closet has an outlet.
 If yours doesn't, you can use a battery operated light.
 On the top shelf, I placed a painting my brother composed of Michelangelo's Creation of Adam, a pen, a pad of paper, a couple Christian books, my prayer journal, and a box of push pins.
 On the floor sits my Bible and the book Fervent, which was inspired by the film War Room and written by the lead actor, Priscilla Shirer.
 Lastly, I put a notebook, crayon, children's Bible, and kid's prayer journal in the room for when my daughter joins me.

-Without going into the story, I believe this may be the true image of Jesus.
-Believing such, I pinned this picture directly in front of where I sit.
+I know we don't have an image of Jesus to look at on this side of Heaven, but I love this painting by Akiane.
+I pinned this picture directly in front of where I sit.
 I know He hears me when I pray throughout the day, but I feel like my prayers are more passionate and pointed when I'm looking into His eyes.
 Next to His image, I placed two Bible verses that I recite to begin my prayer time--one on thanks (1 Thessalonians 5:16-18), and one on repentance (Psalm 139:23-24).

 Next, I printed off pictures of my family.
 Seeing their beautiful faces each day helps me to pray more fervently.
 Next to my husband's picture, I pinned a list of handwritten prayers that I offer up each day, along with a couple printables that aide me in covering him in a more comprehensive manner.
 Next to my children's pictures, I posted their life verses, the meaning(s) of their names, a list of my daily prayers for them, and a couple printables that suggest a different prayer for each day of the month.
 Just above the pictures of my children and husband hangs an image of each of my immediate family members and my in-laws.